aosabook/500lines/crawler/chapter.md

 When the task catches `StopIteration` and resolves itself, the callback raises `StopError` from within the loop.
 The loop stops and the call stack is unwound to `run_until_complete`.
 Our program is finished.

-# Conclusion
+## Conclusion

-Modern programs are increasingly I/O-bound instead of CPU-bound.
+Increasingly often, modern programs are I/O-bound instead of CPU-bound.
 For such programs, Python threads are the worst of both worlds: the global interpreter lock prevents them from actually executing computations in parallel, and preemptive switching makes them prone to races.
 Async is often the right pattern.
-But a callback-based async program is prone to becoming a dishevelled mess.
-Coroutines provide a tidy alternative.
+But as callback-based async code grows, it tends to become a dishevelled mess.
+Coroutines are a tidy alternative.
 They factor naturally into subroutines, with sane exception handling and stack traces.

 If we squint so that the `yield from` statements blur, a coroutine looks like a thread doing traditional blocking I/O. We can even coordinate coroutines with classic patterns from multi-threaded programming.
 There is no need for reinvention.
-So compared to callbacks, coroutines provide an inviting idiom to the coder experienced with multithreading.
+Thus, compared to callbacks, coroutines are an inviting idiom to the coder experienced with multithreading.

 But when we open our eyes and focus on the `yield from` statements, we see they mark points when the coroutine cedes control and allows others to run.
 Unlike threads, coroutines display where our code can be interrupted and where it cannot.
 In his illuminating essay "Unyielding"[^4], Glyph Lefkowitz writes, "Threads make local reasoning difficult, and local reasoning is perhaps the most important thing in software development."
 Explicitly yielding, however, makes it possible to "understand the behavior (and thereby, the correctness) of a routine by examining the routine itself rather than examining the entire system."